Kpreethitulasiram/-MusicPlayer-Low_Level_Design/README.md

-now create a playlist of your favourites and next have to create a play function before that we should create a playmenu method which contains options which is visible to the user now we should create a list iterator which iterated through the playlist and checks the options of menu and do that function accordingly using switch case now the function is ready to play that we can call with play
+now create a playlist of your favourites and next have to create a play function before that we should create a playmenu method which contains options which is visible to the user now we should create a list iterator which iterated through the playlist and checks the options of menu and do that function accordingly using switch case now the function is ready to play that we can call with play.